AggroBird/SceneObjects/README.md

 ## Usage

-The declaration for a serialized scene reference looks like this:
+The declaration for a serialized scene object reference looks like this:

 ```csharp
 public SceneObjectReference<SomeObject> sceneReference;